The Strength Question Pilates Research Has Never Actually Answered

 This interpretation stands in contrast to the method’s original intent.
 Joseph Pilates termed his system Contrology and presented it as a comprehensive approach to physical conditioning designed to cultivate strength, vitality, and resilience across the lifespan.
 In Return to Life Through Contrology and related publications issued through the American Foundation for Physical Fitness, Pilates consistently emphasized physical fitness, uniform development of the body, and functional capability—not cosmetic outcomes, or gentle exercise.

-The question is not whether Pilates is better than resistance training, but whether it has been appropriately classified within the spectrum of strength training in the first place.
 To suggest that Pilates is not strength training at all is physiologically inaccurate and scientifically oversimplified.
-A more useful question is not whether Pilates resembles traditional resistance training, but what the research demonstrates when the two are studied side by side.
+The more precise question is not whether Pilates resembles traditional resistance training, but whether it has been appropriately evaluated within that framework.
+What happens when the two are studied side by side — and more importantly, what does it mean that the right study has never been done?

 A small number of studies have compared Pilates to resistance-based programs, particularly in older adult populations.
 Across these trials, Pilates groups frequently demonstrate meaningful improvements in strength-related and functional outcomes.
 Measures such as trunk and hip strength, balance, and mobility tests often improve following Pilates training, sometimes in ranges similar to resistance training comparators.
 For example, Carrasco-Poyatos and colleagues conducted an 18-week randomized controlled trial in older women comparing Pilates to resistance training; both groups improved physical function, with Pilates favoring isometric trunk and hip extension strength and resistance training favoring isokinetic outcomes.